MVPStudio/mvp-studio-web-cms/README.md

 ## CI

-The server and client are build into a [docker container](https://github.com/MVPStudio/mvp-studio-web-cms/blob/master/Dockerfile).
+The server and client are built into a [docker container](https://github.com/MVPStudio/mvp-studio-web-cms/blob/master/Dockerfile).

 The container is published to [DockerHub](https://cloud.docker.com/u/mvpstudio/repository/docker/mvpstudio/mvp-studio-web-cms).